Menu

 Are There Any Other Options for Improving My Credit Score?

 While credit builder loans can be a useful tool for improving your credit score, there are other options to consider.
 One option is to get a secured credit card.
-With a secured credit card, you make a deposit upfront that acts as collateral for any purchases you make with your card.
+With a secured credit card, you make a cash deposit upfront that acts as collateral for any purchases you make with your card.
 You then use the card and make regular payments, which are reported to the credit bureaus, and this can help you establish a positive payment history.

 What is a Good Credit Score in Canada?